Amazon.com, Qualcomm to put Alexa assistant in more headphones

 Murray declined to comment on whether Qualcomm would make a similar offering for Google Assistant but said the chip firm plans to support other partners in the future.

 The move is part of a broader push by Qualcomm to diversify away from its dependence on processor and modem chips for mobile phones.
-That business proved lucrative for Qualcomm, but its patent licensing model drew regulatory fines and lawsuits from customers such as Apple Inc.
+That business proved lucrative for Qualcomm, but its patent licensing model drew regulatory fines and lawsuits from customers such as Apple Inc (AAPL.O).

-At a conference in Hong Kong slated for early Tuesday local time, Qualcomm also said it is working with action camera maker GoPro Inc to put more Qualcomm chips for image processing in the devices.
+At a conference in Hong Kong slated for early Tuesday local time, Qualcomm also said it is working with action camera maker GoPro Inc (GPRO.O) to put more Qualcomm chips for image processing in the devices.
 The firm has said it expects about $5 billion in revenue from non-mobile sources this year, or more than 20 percent of the $22.4 billion in sales that analysts expect.
-(Reporting by Stephen Nellis; Editing by Dan Grebler)